 Administrative Fines include failure to register an alarm company or alarm system and improper paperwork.
 A full list is below.

-False Alarms are those calls made by an Alarm Company to the 911 Center in which public safety personnel are enroute to a property location in which the call proves to be unfounded.
-Cancelled alarms where the alarm is cancelled, but the officer has already checked the premise, are also considered false alarms.
-An alarm which is cancelled prior to the officer being sent to the premise is not considered a false alarm.
+False Alarms are those calls made by an Alarm Company to the 911 Center in which public safety personnel is en route to a property location in which the call proves to be unfounded.
+Canceled alarms where the alarm is canceled, but the officer has already checked the premise, are also considered false alarms.
+An alarm which is canceled prior to the officer being sent to the premise is not considered a false alarm.

-Alarm Companies are not restricted from passing along false alarm fines to its customers.
-Alarm users are encouraged to understand their Alarm Company’s policies and procedures related to false alarms and assessment / payment of fines when entering an agreement with the Alarm Company.
+Alarm Companies are not restricted from passing along false alarm fines to their customers.
+Alarm users are encouraged to understand their Alarm Company’s policies and procedures related to false alarms and assessment/payment of fines when entering an agreement with the Alarm Company.

 The following are the false alarm and administrative assessments: